prisonerskills/react-frontend/README.md

 Users should know what page is active by clicking on a nav link and activating their tab

 - What features may you wish to put in a future release?
 The ability for employers to post roles or the ability for employers to give an anonymous job performance score.
+A 'logout' feature and a hiring notification.

 - What do the top 3 similar apps do for their users? https://www.jailstojobs.org/